-- \All Institutions should keep 4 hours exclusively for Remedial class/Minor/Honours course (Mondays from 10 to 12 and Wednesdays from 10 to 12 PM).
-If a student does not opt for minor/honours programme, he/she can be given remedial class. - 2 Project Phase II: The object of Project Work II & Dissertation is to enable the student to extend further the investigative study taken up in Project 1, either fully theoretical/practical or involving both theoretical and practical work, under the guidance of a Supervisor from the Department alone or jointly with a Supervisor drawn from R&D laboratory/Industry.
+- 1. \All Institutions should keep 4 hours exclusively for Remedial class/Minor/Honours course (Mondays from 10 to 12 and Wednesdays from 10 to 12).
+If a student does not opt for minor/honours programme, he/she can be given remedial class. - 2.
+Comprehensive Course Viva: The comprehensive course viva in the eighth semester of study shall have a viva voce for 50 marks.
+The viva voce shall be conducted based on the core subjects studied from third to eighth semester.
+The viva voce will be conducted by the same three member committee assigned for final project phase II evaluation towards the end of the semester.
+The pass minimum for this course is 25.
+The course should be mapped with a faculty and classes shall be arranged for practising questions based on the core courses listed in the curriculum.
+The mark will be treated as internal and should be uploaded along with internal marks of other courses. - 3.
+Project Phase II: The object of Project Work II & Dissertation is to enable the student to extend further the investigative study taken up in Project 1, either fully theoretical/practical or involving both theoretical and practical work, under the guidance of a Supervisor from the Department alone or jointly with a Supervisor drawn from R&D laboratory/Industry.
 This is expected to provide a good training for the student(s) in R&D work and technical leadership.
-The assignment to normally include: - In depth study of the topic assigned in the light of the Report prepared under Phase 1; - Review and finalization of the Approach to the Problem relating to the assigned topic; - Preparing an Action Plan for conducting the investigation, including team work; - Detailed Analysis/Modelling/Simulation/Design/Problem Solving/Experiment as needed; - Final development of product/process, testing, results, conclusions and future directions; - Preparing a paper for Conference presentation/Publication in Journals, if possible; - Preparing a Dissertation in the standard format for being evaluated by the Department; - Final Seminar Presentation before a Committee
+The assignment to normally include: - In depth study of the topic assigned in the light of the Report prepared under Phasel; - Review and finalization of the Approach to the Problem relating to the assigned topic; - Detailed Analysis/Modelling/Simulation/Design/Problem Solving/Experiment as needed; - Final development of product/process, testing, results, conclusions and future directions; - Preparing a paper for Conference presentation/Publication in Journals, if possible; - Preparing a Dissertation in the standard format for being evaluated by the Department; - Final Presentation before a Committee

-Total marks: 150, only CIE, minimum required to pass 75 Guide : 30 Interim evaluation, 2 times in the semester by the evaluation committee : 50 Quality of the report evaluated by the above committee : 30 Final evaluation by a three member committee : 40 (The final evaluation committee comprises Project coordinator, expert from Industry/re
+Total marks: 150, only CIE, minimum required to pass 75

+Guide 30 Interim evaluation, 2 times in the semester by a committee 50 Quality of the report evaluated by the above committee 30